 Gee anxietyattacks, I hope this helps a little.
 The members of this discussion group are Fantastic!
 Keep seeking wisdom.
 The pieces to the puzzle are there.
 Stay in touch!
 A Box of Chocolates, Anna

 Hi, I am 35 yrs old and I've been on anti depressants since I was 16.
 I've tried ALOT of different ones and they all had side effects with really no help.
-I've been on Lexapro 20mg for almost 7 yrs now and I've been on Xanex for around 12yrs.
-I sometimes have anxiety attacks but it usually it happens if I don't take my Lexapro for more than 4 days and I'm out of my xanex .
+I've been on Lexapro 20mg for almost 7 yrs now and I've been on Xanax for around 12yrs.
+I sometimes have anxiety attacks but it usually it happens if I don't take my Lexapro for more than 4 days and I'm out of my Xanax .
 It's very important to take the Lexapro everyday at the same time for it to work and it takes a couple of months for it to start working.
-Also I have recently started taking Vyvanse 50mg a day and lowered my xanex to 1mg three times a day.
-I think that the xanex helps balance out the vyvanse.
-I have had only one anxiety attack since I started taking vyvanse and that was because I was undergoing a very painful and intense procedure and didn't take my xanex that morning.
+Also I have recently started taking Vyvanse 50mg a day and lowered my Xanax to 1mg three times a day.
+I think that the Xanax helps balance out the vyvanse.
+I have had only one anxiety attack since I started taking vyvanse and that was because I was undergoing a very painful and intense procedure and didn't take my Xanax that morning.
 Even though everybody responds to medicine differently this is just my experience, I hope this helps.

 - Escitalopram Information for Consumers

 - Escitalopram Information for Healthcare Professionals (includes dosage details)